chillexistence/DerbyNet-Photo-Kiosk/README.md

 2. Print check-in passes containing barcodes.
 3. Scouts locate their pass.
 4. A helper scans the barcode while the racer stands on a marked **X on the floor**.
+5. After a successful upload the kiosk displays and announces the racer’s name.

 Because some younger scouts cannot yet spell or write well, we have an older scout help **write the car name on the check-in tag**, which is entered into DerbyNet later.